VictorMorenoJimenez/IV/docs/userstories.md

 ## Normal API user
 1. As a user I can add a new holiday to a country, state or city.
 2. As a user I can add a new country, state or city.
+3. As a user I can get the holidays from a country state or city.
+4. As a user I can get the whole information about country, state or city.

 ## Admin user
 Admin users will be responsible for confirming requests for deletion of information.
 So a normal user will have to make a request to an admin for delete data.